 Certified Financial Planner (CFP) is a global professional certification specializing in financial planning.
 It is offered by the CFP Board in the US, and Financial Planning Standards Board (FPSB) covers outside the US (currently 26 countries).

-And here are the top 8 countries with the highest growth rate of CFP professionals vs last year:
+And here are the top 6 countries with the highest growth in number of CFP professionals vs last year:

 While CFP is targeted at those interested in the financial planning industry, the range of jobs within that industry is quite broad.
 CFP professionals work in a broad range of jobs, such as personal financial planners, client service advisor, wealth management advisor, financial analyst, investment manager or portfolio manager.